 Upon returning to Earth, he tried to make sense of the other-worldly sensation he experienced in space, by referring to ancient Indian religious scriptures.
 He found that the description of samadhi, which is when someone’s consciousness temporarily dissolves into Brahman (the highest state of consciousness), matched what he felt during his spiritual awakening.
 He described it as “seeing things in their separateness, but experiencing them viscerally as a unity, as oneness, accompanied by ecstasy”.

-Now the majority of us won’t have the opportunity to visit outer space in our lifetimes, but that doesn’t mean that we can’t experience a similar sense of awe and wonder from celestial encounters.
+The majority of us won’t have the opportunity to visit outer space in our lifetimes, but that doesn’t mean that we can’t experience a similar sense of awe and wonder from celestial encounters.
 We can find great beauty, wisdom and perspective in exploring this arena, by seeking tantalizing glimpses of our planet, solar system and universe, which have evolved over billions of years.

-We can do a number of things to connect with our ancient home, such as visiting planetariums, stargazing (with or without a telescope) in our backyard, observing astronomical phenomenons such as eclipses and meteor showers, or traveling to places that have exceptionally clear night skies, and following NASA and other space-oriented organizations on social media.
+We can do a number of things to connect with our ancient home, such as visiting planetariums, stargazing (with or without a telescope) in our backyard, observing astronomical phenomenon’s such as eclipses and meteor showers, or traveling to places that have exceptionally clear night skies, and following NASA and other space-oriented organizations on social media.

-I’m convinced that if we step out of the minutia of our daily existence and allow ourselves to soak in the cosmic magic and the magnificence of life on Earth, we’ll instantly elevate our state of mind and being.
-We’ll develop both a global and cosmic consciousness that’ll give us a humble perspective of our place in the grand scheme of things.
+I’m convinced that if we step out of the minutia of our daily existence and allow ourselves to soak in the cosmic magic, we’ll instantly elevate our state of mind and being.
+We’ll develop a cosmic consciousness that’ll give us a humble perspective of our place in the grand scheme of things.

-- You’ll broaden your horizons: Learning more about the infinite nature of the cosmos will help us experience an expanded reality that’s beyond our regular 9 to 5 schedule.
+1. You’ll broaden your horizons: Learning more about the infinite nature of the cosmos will help us experience an expanded reality that’s beyond our regular 9 to 5 schedule.
 When we see ourselves as living in an incomprehensibly vast Universe, instead of the limited horizons of one small planet, our whole paradigm of existence shifts.

 We’ll develop an identity that isn’t overly attached to our cultural background or our nationality.
 Instead, we’ll see ourselves as citizens of the world, who are open and loving towards everyone we meet, no matter what their racial, religious, social or economic background is.
 We’ll realize that we’re all inhabitants of this one tiny, precious planet.

-- You’ll feel a deeper sense of responsibility towards the planet: When we know more about other planetary systems, we’ll realize that our planet is the only one that can sustain and nourish life in our solar system.
-It is the only home that’s within our reach because other planets are inhospitable and cannot support any form of life (without technological and artificial intervention).
+4. You’ll feel a deeper sense of responsibility towards the planet: When we know more about other planetary systems, we’ll realize that our planet is the only one that can sustain and nourish life in our solar system.
+It is the only home that’s within our reach because other planets are inhospitable and cannot support any form of life.
 Knowing this will hopefully make us value and cherish our planet more.
 A home as beautiful, lush and bountiful as ours needs us to care and preserve its treasures.